mysql/mysql-utilities/doc/man/mysqldbimport.rst

 excluding all other types).
 Similarly, you can skip creating blob UPDATE commands by specifying the :option:`--skip-blobs` option.

-You also have the choice to view the output in one of the following formats using the :option:`--format` option.
+To specify how to display output, use one of the following values with the :option:`--format` option:

-**SQL**
+**SQL** (default)
-  Displays the output using SQL statements.
-For definitions, this is the appropriate CREATE and GRANT statements.
-For data, this is an INSERT statement (or bulk insert if the :option:`--bulk-insert` options is specified).
+  Display output using SQL statements.
+For definitions, this is the appropriate **CREATE** and **GRANT** statements.
+For data, this is an **INSERT** statement (or bulk insert if the :option:`--bulk-insert` option is specified).

 **GRID**
-  Displays output formatted like that of the mysql monitor in a grid or table layout.
+  Display output formatted like that of the mysql monitor in a grid or table layout.

 **CSV**
-  Displays the output in a comma-separated list.
+  Display output in comma-separated values format.

 **TAB**
-  Displays the output in a tab-separated list.
+  Display output in tab-separated format.

 **VERTICAL**
-  Displays the output in a single column similar to the \G option for the mysql monitor commands.
+  Display output in a single column similar to the ``\G`` command for the mysql monitor.

 You can turn off the headers when using formats CSV and TAB by specifying the :option:`--no-headers` option.